netgroup-polito/cloud_computing_labs/README.md

 ## Acknowledgements

-The author would like to thank all the people who contributed to this document
+The authors would like to thank all the people who contributed to this repository, and welcome students that collaborate in improving labs and exercises.